 Now that we’ve taken you through the basics of Ethereum mining, let’s get started on how to actually mine Ethereum.

 Ethereum’s block difficulty has significantly increased in just the past year, translating to less ETH received per mining rig and an overall more competitive mining ecosystem.
+ETH mining difficulty did in fact continually increase in 2020 especially in the last quarter.

 When accessing Ethereum’s GitHub page, users and potential ETH miners will be greeted with the message:

 “Becoming an Ethereum miner is not recommended.
-Ethereum is going to transition to Proof-of-State, making Ethereum mining obsolescent.
+Ethereum is going to transition to Proof-of-Stake, making Ethereum mining obsolescent.
 Becoming a miner would involve investing in a mining rig (several GPUs), plus maybe other hardware if needed, like a compatible computer), which is probably unlikely to get a return on investment by the time that PoS is implemented.”

-Ethereum Mining Profitability Calculator
+Ethereum Mining Profitability Calculator in 2021

-Before you purchase (or build) your own Ethereum mining rig, we strongly suggest you head over to one of the various Ethereum mining profitability calculators to input your rig’s hash rate, power consumption, and the cost per kWh.
+Before you purchase (or build) your own Ethereum mining rig, we strongly suggest you head over to one of the various Ethereum mining profitability calculators to input your rig’s hash rate, power consumption, and cost per kWh.
 Doing so will give you a fair representation of what you can expect to make (or lose) in a day, month, or year when mining Ethereum.

 Head on over to https://www.cryptocompare.com/mining/calculator/eth to play around with various numbers (hashing power, power consumption, cost per kWh, and pool fee) in order to get a better understanding of the actual costs and profits associated with mining Ethereum.